-Comments may be submitted in person at the designated public hearing.
+Comments may be submitted by mail, OSDH Agency Rule Liaison email, through the survey link provided on this webpage, or at the designated public hearing.

 Pursuant to Title 75 O.S.
 Section 303(A), a notice of public hearing for proposed rulemaking shall include the date, location address, room number, and time.
 At the discretion of the presiding official, the meeting may continue beyond the scheduled end time if it is necessary to receive all comments from the public.
 Interested persons may attend for the purpose of submitting data, views or concerns, orally or in writing, about the rule proposals.
 Public hearing information will be posted here when applicable.

 By declaration of Governor Stitt in the Fifth Amended Executive Order 2020-20, state agencies may conduct public hearings by videoconference due to the ongoing COVID emergency.
 Information to access the virtual hearings are listed in the Notices of Rulemaking Intent.
 Hearings will be accessible through this webpage.
 The hearing will close at the conclusion of those registering to speak having spoken.
 Further directions for registering and participation in the virtual hearings will be provided.
 Interested persons may attend virtually for the purpose of submitting data, views or concerns about the rule proposal described and summarized in the Notices.